sparktseung/sparktseung.github.io/pages/notes/cloudr/cloudr.md

 setwd("desired working directory on the virtual machine")
 ```

 For my case, I used 15 cores for running some computation in parallel.
 On the Google Cloud console, it shows that aroud 93% of CPU is in use (since I have 16 CPUs in total).
 This is probably the most use I can get out of the current VM without crashing it.
-All I have to do is to patiently wait and come back later to retrieve the results - job well done!
+All I have to do is patiently wait and come back later to retrieve the results - job well done!

-After finishing everything, I will need to stop the virtual machine by clicking though the Google Cloud console.
+After finishing everything, I will need to stop the virtual machine by clicking some buttons on the Google Cloud console.
 Otherwise, I would be charged whenever the VM is turned on.

 Concluding remarks
 ---------------

 I have attempted multiple times to set up an R environment on GCP, but this time is probably the least troublesome.
-Meanwhile it still took around one hour, most of which was spent on setting up the public key for secured connection.
+Still, it took around one hour, most of which was spent on setting up the public key for secured connection.
 Therefore, I write down these notes in case I should repeat the same procedure.
 Hopefully, it will take less time in the future, and I can avoid all the mistakes previously made.